Rolf Larsen: Impeachment and removal from office

-Effect of notoriety
+Aftermath

 Amid these troubles and feuds involving Supreme Court justices in the early 1990s, specifically including Larsen, Pennsylvania voters sought to limit the "King's Bench" power.
 The public image of Justice Larsen made him a poster child for the need for court reform.
 The upheaval surrounding Larsen's time on the bench served as a catalyst for a much-needed change in the state judicial system.
 Pennsylvanians for Modern Courts credits the public turmoil he caused with leading to the overwhelming passage of a constitutional amendment that strengthened the way judges are disciplined for misconduct.
 In 1993, Pennsylvania voters amended the State Constitution.
 The change created a due process system for judges through a state Judicial Conduct Board, which independently investigates misconduct complaints, and a Court of Judicial Discipline, which independently determines a Pennsylvania judge's innocence or guilt.